Top 10 Best Defensive Shooting Guards of All Time in NBA

 #3.
 Dwyane Wade

-A Miami Heat legend, Dwyane Wade was drafted by the Heat with the fifth overall pick of the 2003 draft.
+The Heat drafted a Miami Heat legend, Dwyane Wade with the fifth overall pick of the 2003 draft.
 He went on to have a stellar career with the Heat, forming a formidable Big 3 alongside Chris Bosh and LeBron James.

-A tenacious on-ball defender, Wade had the ability to shut down even the most prolific scorers in the league and his defensive contributions were often overshadowed by his prowess on the offensive end of the court.
+A tenacious on-ball defender, Wade could shut down even the most prolific scorers in the league, and his defensive contributions were often overshadowed by his prowess on the offensive end of the court.

-Wade averaged 1.8 steals and 1.0 blocks over the course of his career and was named to the All-Defensive Second Team on three occasions.
+Wade averaged 1.8 steals and 1.0 blocks throughout his career and was named to the All-Defensive Second Team on three occasions.
+He is the first Heat player to have a statue.

 #2.
 Kobe Bryant